-Dino Ciccarelli scored two goals and Randy Burridge had a pair of assists to lead the Capitals to a 3-1 victory last night over the Quebec Nordiques before 13,927, the Capital Centre's smallest crowd of the season.
+Dino Ciccarelli scored two goals and Randy Burridge had a pair of assists to lead the Capitals to a 3-1 victory last night over the Quebec Nordiques before 13,927, the smallest crowd of the season at the Capital Centre.

 "It was a good win for us," said Capitals coach Terry Murray.
-"Quebec is a much-improved team.
+"Quebec is a much improved team.
 We got a big performance from our Hunter line [Ciccarelli, Burridge and Dale Hunter], and Donnie Beaupre played a fine game in the goal.
-The win may not have been pretty, but it gives us two points, and that's the bottom line."
+The win may not have been pretty, but it gives us two points just like any other kind of win and that's the bottom line."

-Ciccarelli, who has 19 goals, scored the first goal on a rebound and the second on a scramble.
+Ciccarelli, who has 19 goals, said: "I scored the first goal on a rebound and the second came on a scramble.

 Washington has 46 points, tying it for the league lead with the Montreal Canadiens.
 The Capitals have 150 goals, the most in the league.
 The loss was the 20th for Quebec, which is in last place in the Adams Division.